the fresh films reviews

 Review

-This film has a tad of what American comedies typically have been lacking since Jim Carrey broke through in 1994 – absurdity.
-In Anchorman, people act and speak inconsequently, often with a delightful lack of logic.
-That, and a useful study of television life in the good old days, is this film's best asset.
-Christina Applegate plays her character identically to Kathleen Turner's Cristy Colleran in Switching Channels (a homage or spoof, you decide), and Will Ferrell isn't that far off Burt either, but in essence the substance of Anchorman is too slight.
-In the end, the film disappoints as a narrative as well, falling into the line of standardized, dull dramaturgy that a comedy like this never will have the dramatic depth to justify.
-A more stripped and free writing process could have made this very enjoyable, but at least we're provided with a fair share of laughs along the way.
-Steve Carell and Paul Rudd stand out.
-With nice cameos from Vaughn and Robbins, among others.
+This film has a tad of what American comedies have often been lacking since Jim Carrey broke through in 1994 – absurdity.
+In Anchorman, people act and speak inconsequentially, often with a delightful lack of logic.
+That, and a useful study of television life in the good old days, are this film's best assets.
+Christina Applegate plays her character almost identically to Kathleen Turner's Cristy Colleran in Switching Channels (a homage or spoof, you decide), and Will Ferrell isn't that far off Burt Reynolds either, but unfortunately, the substance of Anchorman is too slight.
+In the end, the film also disappoints on a narrative level, falling into a line of standardised, dull dramaturgy that a comedy like this will never have the dramatic depth to justify.
+A tad more free-flowing writing could have made the film a lot more enjoyable, but at least we're provided with a fair share of laughs along the way.
+Steve Carell and Paul Rudd stand out, and there are also nice cameos from Vince Vaughn and Tim Robbins, among others.

 [BACK TO INDEX]